code-to-go/safepool.lib/transport/DESIGN.md

 # Introduction
-The exchanges folder contains the drivers to write and read from storage services, including _SFTP_ and _S3_.
+The transport folder contains the drivers to write and read from storage services, including _SFTP_ and _S3_.

 # Key Principles
 - Simple interface